jetXS/TDDepthAnythingRT/README.md

 # TDPyEnvDepthAnything - an easier setup for DepthAnything with TensorRT

-> ⚠️ This is an early release that will require TouchDesigner ("POPs Alpha") build 2023.32474+
+> ⚠️ This is release requires TouchDesigner Experimental build 2025.30000+

 TouchDesigner implementation for Depth Anything v2 with TensorRT, with the latest TouchDesigner tools
 - 🤗 HuggingFace model download and Transformers